 - Listen to the lifeguard.

 - No shoes on deck.

 - Upon issuing 3rd warning, a person will be removed from water for the remainder of the day by the Director on Duty or Cause Driven Leader on Duty.

 - During lap swim time if pool is crowded, please limit swim to 30 minutes.

 Adult Wellness Center

 We want you to be able to use the equipment properly to help avoid injuries and to receive the optimum benefit from your workout.
 For these reasons, a free orientation by staff on the proper use of equipment is available for members.
-Schedule a Getting Started Consultation meeting and learn more about our programs and services.
-Proper and appropriate exercise attire required including athletic shoes and shirt.
+Proper and appropriate exercise attire required including athletic shoes.
 No street clothes allowed.
 Please do not enter room with muddy or dirty shoes.